Syrian man leads Pledge of Allegiance at citizenship event

-CHICAGO (AP) — Rohi Atassi was among 117 immigrants to become the newest American citizens during a Chicago naturalization ceremony Tuesday, but the Syrian dentist stood out among his peers.
+CHICAGO (AP) — Rohi Atassi was among 117 immigrants to become the newest American citizens during a Chicago naturalization ceremony, but the Syrian dentist stood out among his peers.

 While she never specifically mentioned President Donald Trump’s executive order barring immigration from seven predominantly Muslim countries including Syria, Atassi said her words resonated with him.